AchBenlakhdar/Speech-Recognition-System/README.md

 Installation:
 Open the terminal and type:

-- pip install pyttsx3: pyttsx3 is a text-to-speech conversion library in Python.
+- /pip install pyttsx3/i : pyttsx3 is a text-to-speech conversion library in Python.
 It converts easily an entered text into speech.

 - pip install PyAudio: In case It doesn't work, lower down your Python version to Python 3